-(e) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement and provide benefits, the department shall issue preliminary acceptance of the plan in whole or in part.
+(e) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement, enable the safe and reliable interconnection, distribution, and metering of low-carbon fuel resources, and provide benefits as enumerated in subsection (d) of this section, the department shall issue preliminary acceptance of the plan in whole or in part.
 A gas company shall then be permitted to begin recovery of the estimated costs of projects included in the plan beginning on May 1 of the year following the initial filing and collect any revenue requirement, including depreciation, property taxes and return associated with the plan.

 (f) On or before May 1 of each year, a gas company shall file final project documentation for projects completed in the prior year to demonstrate substantial compliance with the plan approved pursuant to subsection (e) and that project costs were reasonably and prudently incurred.
 The department shall investigate project costs within 6 months of submission and shall approve and reconcile the authorized rate factor, if necessary, upon a determination that the costs were reasonable and prudent.
-Annual changes in the revenue requirement eligible for recovery shall not exceed (i) 1.5 per cent of the gas company's most recent calendar year total firm revenues, including gas revenues attributable to sales and transportation customers, or (ii) an amount determined by the department that is greater than 1.5 per cent of the gas company's most recent calendar year total firm revenues, including gas revenues attributable to sales and transportation customers.
-Any revenue requirement approved by the department in excess of such cap may be deferred for recovery in the following year.
+Annual changes in the revenue requirement eligible for recovery shall not exceed (i) 3.0 per cent of the gas company's most recent calendar year total firm revenues, including gas revenues attributable to sales and transportation customers, or (ii) an amount determined by the department that is greater than 3.0 per cent of the gas company's most recent calendar year total firm revenues, including gas revenues attributable to sales and transportation customers.
+Any revenue requirement approved by the department in excess of such cap may be deferred for recovery in the following year at the gas company’s then-effective overall rate of return.
+The department of public utilities shall provide for the recovery of costs incurred for use of advanced leak repair technology, utility-scale non-gas pipe alternatives, the recovery of costs associated with the replacement of Aldyl-A pipe installed prior to 1985, and costs associated with implementation of leak detection activities in response to federal mandates, without a reduction to the recovery cap for eligible pipe replacement.

 (g) All rate change requests made to the department pursuant to an approved plan, shall be filed annually on a fully reconciling basis, subject to final determination by the department pursuant to subsection (f).
 The rate change included in a plan pursuant to section (c), reviewed pursuant to subsection (d) and taking effect each May 1 pursuant to subsection (e) shall be subject to investigation by the department pursuant to subsection (f) to determine whether the gas company has over collected or under collected its requested rate adjustment with such over collection or under collection reconciled annually.
 If the department determines that any of the costs were not reasonably or prudently incurred, the department shall disallow the costs and direct the gas company to refund the full value of the costs charged to customers with the appropriate carrying charges on the over-collected amounts.
 If the department determines that any of the costs were not in compliance with the approved plan, the department shall disallow the costs from the cost recovery mechanism established under this section and shall direct the gas company to refund the full value of the costs charged to customers with the appropriate carrying charges on the over collected amounts.